gamma-opt/DecisionProgramming.jl/docs/src/examples/used-car-buyer.md

 Y = Vector{Consequences}()
 ```

 We start by defining the influence diagram structure.
 The decision and chance nodes, as well as their states, are defined in the first block.
-Next, the influence diagram parameters consisting of the node sets and the state spaces of the nodes are defined.
+Next, the influence diagram parameters consisting of the node sets, probabilities, consequences and the state spaces of the nodes are defined.

 ### Car's State